nikandt/woodsat/README.md

 # Woodsat hamradio

-Operation instructions for Woodsat are available in this document.
+This document guides you to getting started with Woodsat.
-Further updates to this document is provided by Tessa Nikander closer to planned launch date (Oct 15th 2021).
+Further updates to this document are provided by Tessa Nikander closer to planned launch date (Oct 15th 2021).

 ## Setup